TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 Initialization
 ==============

-Whenever a call to TYPO3 CMS is made, the application goes through a bootstrapping process managed by a dedicated API.
+Whenever a call to `TYPO3 CMS`:pn: is made, the application goes through a bootstrapping process managed by a dedicated API.
 This process is also used in the frontend, but only the backend process is described here.